CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 ## Recap for Maestro usage on Puhti

 * Test your workflow with a small sample first
+     * Note, that you can have only one job running at a time in the `test` and `interactive` partitions.
-* Don't run the Maestro GUI on the login node (use `sinteractive -i`)
+* Don't run the Maestro GUI on the login node (use `sinteractive -i` if you _must_ run the GUI on Puhti)
-* Don't specify too many subjobs - an optimal subjob takes 1-24 hours
+* Don't specify too many subjobs - an optimal subjob takes 2-24 hours
 * Don't specify too many subjobs - there are many researchers using the same license
-* Don't run a heavy "driver process" on the login node (if it's heavy use `-DRIVERHOST longrun -SUBHOST serial`)
+* Don't run a heavy "driver process" on the login node (if it's heavy, for 10 simultaneus jobs use `-HOST "longrun:1 serial:9"`)
-* Never run anything in parallel on the login node (localhost should not be your only HOST in the script, and it should not have a number bigger than 1
+* Never run anything in parallel on the login node (localhost should not be in your script)
 * Submit all jobs from your /scratch area
-* If your local computer is Windows, edit \ to / in your script
+* If your local computer is Windows, edit `\` to `/` in your script
 * Use the same version of Maestro locally and on Puhti

-* Use the `-LOCAL` option to minimize unnecessary copying of files
+If you have suggestions on how to improve this text, e.g. to give examples of efficient workflows, fork a copy (top right pen icon), edit and propose merge, or send your suggestion to servicedesk@csc.fi.